Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 ## Selection of rules

-After the execution of “Select Rules” a selection window is opened, where rule can be selected to be apply.
+After the execution of “Select Rules” a selection window is opened, where rules to be applied can be selected.

 [ ![Select rules wizard](/img/eclipse/select_rules_wizard.png) ](/img/eclipse/select_rules_wizard.png)